define-private-public/ICM-20948_vizualization/README.txt

 simply visualize the orientation of the chip on the SparkFun breakout board, using Panda3D (Python 3) and Arduino.

+Two git submodules are included.
+They are 3rd party code and are included mostly a reference.
+The Madgwick algorithm is used for sensor fusion.
+As for the SparkFun ICM-20948 code, it is required to be installed in the ArduinoIDE.
+See below for instructions.

 Setup:
  1. Install Arduion IDE (v1.8.13 was used for development)
  2. In the Arduino IDE, install SparkFun's ICM 20948 library